 - A. All athletic playing regulations and rules will be determined by the league principals. - B. Squad size limitations will be determined by the district. - C. Uniforms: each league school will have single color uniforms (no traveling uniforms in football and boys' and girls' basketball).
 Cascade--gold/purple; Mt.
-Baker--crimson/gray; Olympic--blue/white; Rainier--black/silver. - D. If a school has multiple teams they must be divided up into equally talented squads.
+Baker--crimson/gray/white; Olympic--blue/white; Rainier--black/silver/red; North Tapps-red/white/black - D. If a school has multiple teams they must be divided up into equally talented squads.
 Unless otherwise stated, talent needs to be equally distributed on all squads.